OfficeDev/open-xml-docs/docs/how-to-get-the-titles-of-all-the-slides-in-a-presentation.md

 --------------------------------------------------------------------------------
 ## How the Sample Code Works

-The sample code consists of two overloads of the method <span class="keyword">GetSlideTitles</span>.
-In the first overloaded method, the presentation file is opened in the <span class="keyword">using</span> statement.
-Then it passes the <span class="keyword">PresentationDocument</span> object to the second overloaded **GetSlideTitles** method, which returns a list that represents the titles of all the slides in the presentation.
+The sample code consists of two overloads of the method **GetSlideTitles**.
+In the first overloaded method, the presentation file is opened in the **using** statement.
+Then it passes the **PresentationDocument** object to the second overloaded **GetSlideTitles** method, which returns a list that represents the titles of all the slides in the presentation.